 Are Rihanna’s barely-there pregnancy outfits really ‘trendsetting’?

-The singer’s pregnancy outfits are beautiful, but they’re also highly performative and impractical.
+The singer’s pregnancy outfits are certainly alluring, but they’re also highly performative and impractical.
 It does us no favors to pretend otherwise

 “It’s winter in Paris!
 Isn’t she cold?”
 My thoughts exactly, dear Instagram user who commented under a photo of Rihanna’s latest pregnancy “outfit” last night.
 Rihanna’s sartorial looks have been the talk of the town at fashion weeks, culminating in her appearance this week at Paris Fashion Week, where she wore lingerie to the Dior show.
 The sheer, knee-skimming, lace-cupped babydoll negligee was paired with stringy black panties (some reports describe it as a thong), leather boots and a trench that covered the singer from behind.